Skip to Site Header Skip to Main Content Skip to Footer

 Almond Milk

 Almond milk before bed?
 Yes, it’s been frequently praised as a sleep aid because of its high magnesium content, which can help to reduce muscle tension and promote relaxation.
-As mentioned above, drinking warm milk before bed can be soothing and help you fall asleep more easily.
+As mentioned above, drinking warm milk before bed can be soothing and help you sleep more easily.

 According to a study conducted on 442 college students, the percentage of participants who experienced insomnia reduced by 8.4% after consuming ten almonds daily for two weeks.
 [6]